In memoriam, David C. Knill

 The Adaptive Nature of Visual Working Memory

 A new paper is out in print: 'The Adaptive Nature of Visual Working Memory'.
-This is an accessible overview of the changing tides in research on visual working memory, and highlights the crucial role of computational theory in psychology.
+This is an accessible overview of how statistical learning plays a key role in visual memory, and highlights the crucial role of computational theory in psychology.
 Head on over to the publications page to download a copy.

 Seeking new graduate students!